 Achievement Records, which consist of an Achievement Record Book and supplemental materials, are complete records of a 4-H member's annual participation in the program.
 Juniors, Intermediates, and Seniors may submit the following Achievement Record Books and supplemental materials for additional recognition:

-Golden Clover: To be considered for 4-H Member of the Year awards, a member must submit the Golden Clover Record.
-To submit a Golden Clover Record, youth must also submit one General Project Record (any focus) by the deadline, which is the second Monday in the month of August.
-Golden Clover Application 2014
+Golden Clover: To be considered for 4-H Member of the Year awards, a member must submit the Golden Clover Application.
+To submit a Golden Clover Application, youth must also submit one General Project Record (any focus) by the deadline (the second Monday in August).

 An evaluation is included in each Record Book.
 RECORD BOOKS WITHOUT EVALUATIONS WILL NOT BE ACCEPTED (unless member opted out of evaluations at the beginning of the year).